 The financial statements of the Company are prepared in US dollars (the functional currency), which is the currency that best reflects the economic substance of the underlying events and circumstances relevant to the Company's transactions.
-Balances in foreign currencies are converted into US dollars in accordance with the principles set forth by International Accounting standard (IAS) 21 ("The Effects of Changes in Foreign Exchange Rates").
-Accordingly, transactions and balances have been converted as follows:
+Balances in foreign currencies are translated into US dollars in accordance with the principles set forth by International Accounting standard (IAS) 21 ("The Effects of Changes in Foreign Exchange Rates").
+Accordingly, transactions and balances in currencies other than the functional currency have been translated into US dollars as follows:

-Monetary assets and liabilities - at the rate of exchange applicable at the end of the reporting year; Income and expense items - at exchange rates applicable as of the date of recognition of those items; Nonmonetary items - at the rate of exchange at the time of the transaction.
+Monetary assets and liabilities - at the rate of exchange applicable at the end of the reporting year; Income and expense items - at exchange rates applicable as of the date of recognition of those items; Non-monetary items - at the rate of exchange at the time of the transaction.